How does a researcher gauge the impact of his/her research? How do administrators objectively evaluate the performance of a researcher?

 - Google Scholar, after installing a tool such as the Google Scholar Universal Gadget, Publish or Perish software, or the Scholarometer add-on for Firefox or Chrome browsers.

-Various alternative metrics have been invented and written about; for example, the g-index modifies the h-index by giving greater weight to highly-cited articles.
+Various alternative metrics have been invented and written about.
 In addition to citation counts, additional factors such as page views, pdf downloads, tweets, blog mentions, and wikipedia citations weigh into your altmetric impact.
 Here are some popular tools to track these alternative measures:

 For more information, see this primer on AltMetrics by the American Library Association (2013).